Sanjay28082007/To-do-list/README.md

-To-Do List (Python CLI Application)
+To-Do List

-A clean and intuitive command-line-based To-Do List application built in Python, designed to help you manage tasks swiftly and efficiently.
+A clean and intuitive Tkinter-based To-Do List application built in Python, designed to help you manage tasks swiftly and efficiently.
 This project serves as a neat demonstration of class-based design and is a great learning tool for anyone exploring Python.

 What’s Inside